 Due to the nature and origins of geothermal energy, we can easily understand why the world's biggest producers are established in volcanic areas such as Indonesia, Iceland or Japan.
-While France still has some catching up to do regarding global industry leaders, the French industry is developing all the same.
-In 2018, primary production of geothermal energy amounted to more than 147,000 metric tons of oil equivalent, which was around ten times more than in 2010.
-The same year, this roughly translated to a gross electricity production of 130 gigawatt hours from geothermal energy.
+While France still has some catching up to do regarding global industry leaders, the French industry is developing nevertheless.
+In 2020, primary production of geothermal energy amounted to more than 146,000 metric tons of oil equivalent, which was around ten times more than in 2010.
+The same year, this roughly translated to a gross electricity production of almost 129 gigawatt hours from geothermal energy.
 According to the European Commission, France's gross electricity generation from geothermal energy will keep rising from 2020 to reach 6,900 GWh in 2050.

-Revenue figures as well as employee numbers have been fluctuating between 2013 and 2018.
-Between 2016 and 2017, industry turnover multiplied by four to reach 360 million euros, only to drop to 140 million euros the next year.
-Differences are staggering when considering the number of jobs in the geothermal industry.
-1,900 jobs were created between 2016 and 2017, compared to 1,600 in 2018.
+Revenue figures as well as employee numbers have been fluctuating between 2013 and 2020.
+Between 2016 and 2017, industry turnover multiplied by four to reach 360 million euros, only to drop to 280 million euros in 2020.
+The job employment of the industry has oscillated depending on the years and investments.
+This said, the number of people employed in the geothermal industry in 2020 reached 2,500 compared to 900 in 2018.